 This table provides an explanation of each of the icons on the Resource Description Framework (RDF) Toolbox pages for Resource Definition diagrams.

-On the Diagram Toolbox, click on isolay the 'Find Toolbox Item' dialog and specify 'ODM' or 'Resource Description Framework'.
+On the Diagram Toolbox, click on P to display the 'Find Toolbox Item' dialog and specify 'ODM' or 'Resource Description Framework'.